-- Increased appetite, weight gain and indigestion - Swollen or "moon-faced" appearance - Stretch marks, rash/flushing of skin and acne
+- Increased appetite, weight gain and indigestion

+- Swollen or "moon-faced" appearance

+- Stretch marks, rash/flushing of skin and acne

 - Increase in blood sugar

 - Brittle bones

 - Depression, behavioral changes

 - Anxiousness/paranoia

 - Suppressed immune system

 Other oral steroidal therapies include prednisone or prednisolone.
-While not as strong as dexamethasone Decadron), side effects are generally the same, although perhaps not as severe in most cases.
+While not as strong as dexamethasone (Decadron), side effects are generally the same, although perhaps not as severe in most cases.

-Xerecept is a new medication currently being tested in comparison to dexamethasone (Decadron) for the treatment of brain swelling (edema), thus reducing pain and adverse neurological symptoms, most commonly, seizures.
+Xerecept is an experimental medication currently being tested in comparison to dexamethasone (Decadron) for the treatment of brain swelling (edema), thus reducing pain and adverse neurological symptoms, most commonly, seizures.
 For those patients who require high doses of steroidal therapy to reduce swelling, Xerecept might prove equally (or more) effective without the side effects of current steroid therapies.
-Developed by Neurobiological Technologies, Xerecept is currently in Phase III of clinical trials, open to patients with malignant brain tumors who require high doses of dexamethasone.